hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 	- ## Attention Grabber
 	  In 2019, a man on Avianca Airlines was hit by an attendant aggressively pushing a metal drink cart, heavily injuring him and ruining his vacation.
 Later, in court against the flight company, his lawyer testifies against him with what he believes is strong evidence - from ChatGPT.
 The case is postponed, and now the lawyer is also standing trial in his own case.
 Why?
 	- ## Credibility Statement
-	  I'm a CS + Math student here, and I've been
+	  I'm a CS + Math student here, and I've built personalized AI models for both entrepreneurs and existing companies.
+	- ##